antofic/GraphCodable/Docs/UserGuide.md

 GraphCodable supports conditional encoding of <u>references and values with identity</u>:  `encodeConditional(...)` encodes the value/reference only if it is encoded unconditionally elsewhere in the payload (previously, or in the future).

-Note: Codable appears to be designed for conditional encoding in mind, but neither the JSONEncoder nor the PropertyListEncoder supports it.
+**Note**: Codable appears to be designed for conditional encoding in mind, but neither the JSONEncoder nor the PropertyListEncoder supports it.
+And it's not clear how it could, given that conditional storage is only possible for types with identities, which Codable doesn't support.

 This example uses references: